Your bitcoin journey

 |Offline||Cold storage||Hardware wallets

 Bitcoin buying services can support one or more wallets.
-When you buy bitcoins with the Abra app, you will automatically create a non-custodial mobile bitcoin wallet.
+When you buy bitcoin with the Abra app, you will automatically create a non-custodial mobile bitcoin wallet, which means that only you have the key to your wallet, so you are in control of your funds at all times.